 Do you dream of guiding young children from impoverished communities?
 If so, this may be the grant for you.
 TEACH is meant to support students who aim to teach elementary or secondary students in low-income areas.

-To apply for any of these grants, students must need to fill out the Free Application for Federal Student Aid (FAFSA).
+To apply for any of these grants, students must fill out the Free Application for Federal Student Aid (FAFSA).
 Another resource for teachers is dedicated to online degrees for teachers.

-After you check to see if you qualify for a federal grant, you can start looking into what’s offered by your state.
+After you check to see if you qualify for a federal grant, you can start looking into what your state offers.
 You can check out what’s available using this handy map.

 Even if you qualify for a grant or a scholarship, you still might not have enough money to cover your education.
 Luckily, you can always get a student loan to cover the difference.
 Unlike other forms of assistance, a loan must be repaid with interest.

 There are a variety of loan options.
 The federal government offers two types.